guillermoleon16/MusicStoreEF/README.md

 This Repository is intended to practice how to work with Entity Framework Core.
 This project will use a strict Layered Architecture and RESTful API endpoints.

 # Shown now
-- Only the Layered Architecture, to an extent
+- Only the Layered Architecture, to an extent.
+It doesn't even work yet.

 ## Future expected work
 - Show full app logic using EF Core InMemoryDatabase